aaronarich/aaronarich.github.io/README.md

 # README #

-This project is for my personal site, which is to be hosted at [aaronarich.com](https://aaronarich.com/)
+This project is for my personal site, which is hosted at [aaronarich.com](https://aaronarich.com/)